xjtxjt/cithub-generation/README.md

 #### Configuration File

 `cithub-generation` uses a configuration file (in JSON format) to describe the necessary information of running each spesific tool.
-For example, the following code block gives the configuration file of ACTS (namely, `configuration/acts.json`):
+For example, the following code block gives the configuration file of ACTS (`configuration/acts.json`):

 ```json
 {